 - for each dependency:

-- check the license type of the metadata
+- check the license type from the metadata

-- check the tag based on the version with a few heuristic: the license at the dependency version is needed because some software change their license from version to version (e.g ElasticSearch)
+- check the tag based on the version using a few heuristics: the license at the dependency version is needed because some software changes its license from version to version (e.g., Elasticsearch)

-- use some heuristic to check if the licence type in the metadata matches the license text
+- use heuristics to check if the license type in the metadata matches the license text

 - regenerate the normalized file with updated fields

-In case something is unsure, the tool just skips or raise a warning.
+In case something is unclear, the tool skips it or raises a warning.
 Some manual checks will need to be done later.

 Automating checks

-A new job has been added to our CI (Jenkins) the periodically runs the above scripts to regenerate the files.
-They are then diffed with the current version of the repository.
-Changes are may be due to a security update, a developer having forgotten to update the licenses, …
+A new job has been added to our CI (Jenkins) that periodically runs the above scripts to regenerate the files.
+They are then compared with the current version of the repository.
+Changes may be due to a security update, a developer forgetting to update the licenses, etc.

-The job is not run on each PR because there is quite a lot of analysis done in the background for all components, and that would have been overkill to run that job on each commit automatically.
-There is still an opt-in label to activate it when someone knows a dependency is upgraded.
+The job is not run on each pull request because there is a lot of analysis done in the background for all components, and that would be too much to run on each commit automatically.
+There is still an opt-in label to activate it when someone knows a dependency has been upgraded.

-The differences are highlighted and changed dependencies sent to slack for easier processing.
+The differences are highlighted and changed dependencies are sent to Slack for easier processing.

 Updating the process

-Now that a set of script was in place to extract dependencies, it was time to scale up.
+Now that a set of scripts was in place to extract dependencies, it was time to scale up.

-A presentation of the new process was made to other developers, and it was described in our Wiki.
-It can be summed up as:
+A presentation of the new process was made to other developers, and it was documented in our Wiki.
+It can be summarized as:

-- all dependencies changes are set via a PR for easier tracking and review: licenses are then also updated when the dependency is bumped in the build system
+- all dependency changes are set via a pull request for easier tracking and review; licenses are then also updated when the dependency is bumped in the build system

-- rerun the set of script to add the new dependency, it most cased it just an overwrite of the original file
+- rerun the set of scripts to add the new dependency; in most cases, it is just an overwrite of the original file

-- fill in and check the required authorized licenses with respect to the json schema
+- fill in and check the required authorized licenses according to the JSON schema

 - the reviewer adds a layer of validation to the new dependency.
-If a question arise on the new dependency, other people can help.
-The reviewer is usually the team lead or team manager who also assess the need to change the dependency
+If a question arises about the new dependency, other people can help.
+The reviewer is usually the team lead or team manager who also assesses the need to change the dependency

-- a CI job that checks and diffs the dependencies, as highlighted above
+- a CI job checks and compares the dependencies, as described above

-That way, we ensure that licenses are kept up to date during the software development cycle, at the same time than when a dependency change.
-Moreover, each team is now responsible to update the dependencies in their scope.
-The process has been “scaled up” from one person to different teams and developers.
+That way, we ensure that licenses are kept up to date during the software development cycle, at the same time a dependency is changed.
+Moreover, each team is now responsible for updating the dependencies within their scope.
+The process has been scaled from one person to different teams and developers.

-There is no more rush at the very end just before a release as it was before to check and update everything.
+There is no more last-minute rush just before a release to check and update everything.

 Documentation update

-When the process was still manual, a set of CSV files were extracted from the Google Spreadsheet.
-They were then copied manually into a directory and process via a set of small script to generate the documentation on the website.
+When the process was still manual, a set of CSV files was extracted from the Google Spreadsheet.
+They were then copied manually into a directory and processed via a set of small scripts to generate the documentation on the website.

-Because files were now in json versioned along the software source code and not in a Google Spreadsheet, it was easier to automate and extract data to other formats.
-The script was adapted to read json files instead of a CSV.
-As fields were almost the same, little modifications had to be done.
+Because files are now in JSON and versioned alongside the software source code instead of in a Google Spreadsheet, it is easier to automate and extract data into other formats.
+The script was adapted to read JSON files instead of CSV.
+As the fields were almost the same, only minor modifications were needed.

 Conclusion